-The main financial statements for the OPCC as shown in section 3.
+The main financial statements for the OPCC as shown in section 3 of the Group Account.

 Specific Grant

 Government financial support for a specific purpose or service that cannot be spent on anything else.

 Work in Progress

 Work in progress is the value of work undertaken on an unfinished project at the end of the financial year, which has not yet been charged to the revenue account.